khazaei/vision-hist/README.md

 WEIGHT_DECAY = 0.01
 ```

 I was able to achieve an 85.7% accuracy on the test data.
-This is a 8% improvement over AlexNet.
+This is an 8% improvement over AlexNet.

 ```
 Epoch: 200 	Step: 7370 	Loss: 0.2355 	Acc: 94.140625 %